ScotGovAnalysis/CobaltDataPlatform/README.md

 - **Search and Filter**: Easily search and filter datasets by keywords, organizations, and resource types.
 - **Dataset Details**: View detailed information about datasets, including metadata, resources, and download links.
-- **Responsive Design**: Optimized for desktop, tablet, and mobile devices.
 - **CKAN API Integration**: Seamlessly communicates with a CKAN instance using its RESTful API.
-- **Alpha Testing Tools**: Includes features for alpha testers to provide feedback and report issues.

 ---